hariszaf/presentations/met_nets/mikrobiokosmos2021/presentation_talk.md

 selecting optimal aroma-producing yeast stains for winemaking.

 My future plans are to focus on microbial communities and using flux sampling on such models, investigate microbial interactions.
+So it was nice to hear Prof Campanaro that this is something actually possible!

 ## Slide 7: `dingo` library